AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-mac/overview.md

 ![Advanced settings](https://cdn.adguardvpn.com/content/kb/vpn/mac/advanced-settings_en.png)

-Advanced settings are not recommended to be adjusted.
+It's not recommended to adjust Advanced settings.
 Don't change them unless asked by our technical support or unless you're sure what you're doing.

 #### Logging level

 There are only two logging levels but we strongly recommend that you use the first, default one.
 The second option (extended logging) should be set only to record a strange program behavior after consulting our technical support.
-Even if you enabled the second logging level, make sure to go back to the default one after recording logs.
+If you have enabled the extended logging level, make sure to revert to the default one after generating the logs.

 #### Hide menu bar icon